azure-buddy/azure-buddy-online-website/content/blogs/stride-tm-intro/index.md

 Taking the *shift-left approach* with *DevSecOps* we want to look into these potential threats as early as Development is started, before they become *Zero-Day Vulnerabilities* and learn from these.
 Some questions arise here:

-- From a workload perspective what are the business risks and related security threats introduced by the application underlying software system?
+- From a system perspective what are the business risks and related security threats introduced by the application underlying software system?
 - Can we quickly identify such technical threats, take mitigation measures and continuously validate these?
 - Are there any best practices, examples or other resources available to organize and support such proces?

 It's all about properly organizing *Threat Modeling* sessions and how we can ensure *Threat Modeling* becomes part of the Software Delivery Lifecyle.
+Actually performing *Threat Modeling*, you begin to recognize what can go wrong in a software system.
+It helps to easily pinpoint potential issues in your design or implementation that require mitigation, whether it's during *Development* or throughout the lifetime of the Software system.

+This blog is for everybody that is concerned about the Privacy, Safety and Security of their Software system.

 ## Software Delivery Lifecycle (SDL) towards DevSecOps